 Today, Danish state railways (DSB) has released the final outcome of its locomotive tender, that was launched in 2016.
-As of 2021, DSB will be operated new Siemens Vectron locomotives.
+As of 2021, DSB will be operating new Siemens Vectron locomotives.
 The initial order comprises of 26 machines with a top speed of 200 km/h.
 There is an option for 18 extra machines.
 Siemens will also be responsible for the maintenance of the locomotives for the first 10 years, although the actual work will be done by DSB.
 This contract can be extended with 5 years.

 DSB plans to operate the new machines with its double deck trains (Bombardier Twindexx coaches) and with regional trains in the Sjælland area.
 The new machines will replace the ME diesel locomotives and the last remaining EA electrics.